Black hole solutions correspondence between conformal and massive theories of gravity: Introduction

 \section{Introduction}

-The general relativity (GR) is a successful theory for explaining the effects of gravity within the Solar system such as; the precession of perihelion of Mercury and the gravitational bending of light around the Sun.
-Nevertheless, there are some puzzles left on scales beyond the distances of the Solar system.
-For example, the observational evidence of galactic rotation curves are not consistent with the predictions of GR; the unknown dark matter.
+The general relativity (GR) is a successful theory for explaining the effects of gravity within the solar system such as the precession of the perihelion of Mercury and the gravitational bending of light around the Sun.
+Nevertheless, there are some puzzles left on scales beyond the distances of the solar system.
+For example, the observational evidence of galactic rotation curves is not consistent with the predictions of GR: the unknown dark matter.
 In addition, GR cannot describe the accelerated expansion of the Universe.
 In order to provide the energy source to explain this acceleration, the concept of dark energy is introduced.
-According to the mentioned reasons, modification of GR is necessary.
-One of modified theories of gravity is conformal (Weyl) gravity, which its action is defined by the square of Weyl tensor \cite{EnglertTG,Narlikar,Riegert,Maldacena,LuP,Bars}.
+According to the mentioned reasons, the modification of GR is necessary.
+One of the modified theories of gravity is the conformal (Weyl) gravity, whose action is defined by the square of the Weyl tensor \cite{EnglertTG,Narlikar,Riegert,Maldacena,LuP,Bars}.
 This theory is invariant under a conformal transformation of the metric tensor as

 where $\Omega =\Omega \left( x\right) $ is a nonsingular function of spacetime coordinates.